The dignity in Emotional Labor is seldom appreciated

 Thursday, July 29, 2021

-Isabelita Solamo: The Philssa project* on Women's Access to Justice: The Message on Women In Conflict With The Law (WICL) & Evolving Interventions In The Time of The Pandemic
+Isabelita Solamo: The Philssa project* on Women's Access to Justice: Women In Conflict With The Law (WICL) & Evolving Interventions In The Time of The Pandemic

 Introduction

-How does PHILSSA and the partners ensure a consistent message on Women in Conflict with the Law (WICL)?
+What was the message of PHILSSA and implementing partners on Access to Justice & Women in Conflict with the Law (WICL)?

 There are constant messages which pertain to fundamental human rights but our interventions will have to adapt to the onerous conditions experienced by women in conflict with law in the time of this COVID 19 pandemic.